noamzuck/Upload-Web-2-MGV/README.md

 ```

 ### Step 5: Access the Application
-Once the containers are up and running, you can access the application by navigating to http://localhost:3000 in your web browser.
+Once the containers are up and running, check the logs of the server container and make sure all the npm packages were installed and the server running on port 3000.
+After that, you can access the application by navigating to http://localhost:3000 in your web browser.

 ### Step 6: Shut Down the Containers